Iron ore is used to make steel, which in turn is used in the construction and other infrastructure industries across the world.

 Important: The standard brokerage fee displayed is the trade cost for new customers to purchase $1,000 of either Australian or US shares.
 Where a platform charges different fees for both US and Australian shares we show the lower of the two.
 Where both CHESS sponsored and custodian shares are offered, we display the cheapest option.

-What are steel stocks?
+What are steel and iron ore stocks?

-Why invest in steel stocks?
+Why invest in steel or iron ore stocks?